 The first step to reducing your spending is to discover how you're currently spending the money you have.
 And I use the word "discover" because most of us really don't know how our money is being spent -- we just know that it is!

-For the first month, just make an honest record of how much your family typically spends, so you can find out where your money is currently going.
-You may want to create categories before you start your list, so you don't find yourself calling the same expenditure by several different names.
+For the first month, just make an honest record of how much your family spends each, so you can find out where your money is really going.
+This is not the time to change your spending habits.
+You want to see how you're actually spending your money, and you'll probably find some surprises.

 For example, you might use these categories:

-Groceries
+- Groceries

-Meals Out
+- Meals Out (or Dining Out)

-Clothing (include dry cleaning)
+- Clothing (include dry cleaning)

-Child Care
+- Child Care

-Medical (include health insurance)
+- Medical (include health insurance)

-Personal Care (items such as hair cuts, manicures, makeup, personal grooming items, etc.)
+- Personal Care (items such as hair cuts, manicures, makeup, personal grooming items, etc.)

 You may meet some resistance to this, but if you have a family member who is spending money on something he or she doesn't want the rest of the family to know about, that's a whole different problem.
 If you have one of those teens who insists on her privacy as it relates to her siblings, let her report to you separately on things she doesn't want her siblings to know about.
 But make sure she is accountable for every penny.